multitudes/42_cpp06/README.md

 but in the subject they really say this:
 > Allowed functions : Any function to convert from a string to an int, a float or a double.
 This will help, but won’t do the whole job...

 Ok...
 Ah these tricky subjects at 42...
-So apparently using strtoll ia not allowed?
+So apparently using strtoll is not allowed?
 I can do without!

 I was thinking to convert my string to a double and then check for the overflow.
 But does my double have enough precision?
 We can print the precision of a float and a double with the following code:
 ```cpp